Audace/audace.github.io/_posts/2019-03-15-Engineer-Motivations.md

 ## Good engineers focus on value-extraction

 Good engineers are focused on extracting something of importance to them.
 The difference between good and great revolves around whether the "value" is aligned with the company (no = extraction, yes = maximization).
-Of the below types, there are likely companies, or stages of companies, where each type is well aligned with the environment and an engineer with that motivation _can_ be great.
-Other times, this isn't the case... but the engineer will still be _good_ (or not _terrible_?).
+There are likely companies, or stages of companies, where these engineers are well aligned with the environment and an engineer with such motivation _can_ be great.
+But there are times where this isn't the case... but the engineer will still be _good_ (or not _terrible_?).

 Two of the clearest archetypes of value-extracting engineers are those that care about hard problems and those that care about status.